David Willetts: Civic conservatism

-Willetts has pioneered the idea of "civic conservatism" [D. Willetts, "Civic Conservatism", SMF (1994)].
+Willetts has pioneered the idea of "civic conservatism".
 This is the idea of focusing on the institutions between the state and individuals as a policy concern (rather than merely thinking of individuals and the state as the only agencies) and is one of the principles behind the increasing support in the Conservative Party's localist agenda and its emphasis on voluntary organisations.
-During an interview with The Spectator, he was referred to as 'the real father of Cameronism'.
+Willetts civic conservatism moves away from the "hard-edged" nature of Thatcherism to a softer social agenda.
+During an interview with The Spectator, he was referred to as 'the real father of Cameronism' by Fraser Nelson.

 Fourteen years after the publication of "Civic Conservatism" Willetts gave the inaugural Oakeshott Memorial Lecture to the London School of Economics in which he made an attempt to explain how game theory can be used to help think about how to improve social capital.
 The lecture was described by the Times as "an audacious attempt by the Conservative Party's leading intellectual to relate a new Tory narrative".

 Civic conservatism, like free market economics, proceeds from deep-seated individual self-interest towards a stable cooperation.
 It sets the Tories the task not of changing humanity but of designing institutions and arrangements that encourage our natural reciprocal altruism.

-Personal life and member's interests
+Personal life

-Willetts is married to the artist Sarah Butterfield.
+Willetts is married to artist Sarah Butterfield.
 The couple have one daughter, born 1988, and one son, born 1992.
-His wealth in 2009 was estimated at £1.9m, and his declarations for the Register of Members' Financial Interests may be viewed here.
+His wealth in 2009 was estimated at £1.9m.